Facebook Security for the Lazy

 Friends of Friends are Your Enemies

 This “Friends of Friends” thing is the cornerstone of Facebook’s business model.
 The model in question is based on continuous growth of membership and member activity.
 The “Friends of Friends” feature is the big-block V8 driving this growth.
 On the other hand, logic dictates that these friends of your friends are mostly people you don’t know.
 Many of them you don’t want to know.
 And some of them you may want to punch in the face.
 Be careful when you choose to share details of your personal life with these shady characters.
+On other important article to read, please checkout this blog about criminal defense attorney services quartz hill ca if you need legal help or assistance.

 The screenshot below shows the recommended minimum security requirements for sharing personal information on Facebook.
 First things first, make sure that “Everyone” can see nothing.
 I would encourage you to consider changing accessibility to your biography and photos where you were tagged to “Friends Only”.
 To make the changes, go to your “Privacy Settings” -> Customize settings.